enoughishan/Image_convo/README.md

 - The image is "downsampled" using array slicing (`image[::8, ::4]`) to fix aspect ratio
 - Grayscale conversion is performed using a **dot product** of RGB channels
 - Contrast is enhanced using vectorized math operations
-- A loop iterates through the processed array to generate an HTML string
+- A loop iterates through the processed array
 - Each character is wrapped in a `<span>` tag with the original pixel's RGB color
 - The final result is displayed as a raw HTML block